QiuYukang/5G-LENA/doc/source/nr-module-v1.rst

 Design
 ------

-In this section we present the design of the new features that we have developed following Release 15 3GPP NR activity.
-In particular, in the following we will focus and discuss the following features: NR frame structure and numerologies, configurable SubCarrier Spacing (SCS) support, FDM of numerologies, mini-slot and mixed UL-DL slot format support, OFDMA, scheduling.
+In this section, we present the design of the different features that we have developed following 3GPP Release-15 NR activity.
+For those features/mechanisms/layers that still have not been upgraded to NR, the current design following LTE specifications is also detailed.

 Architecture
 ************